Affine Grassmannians and the geometric Satake in mixed characteristic: Introduction

 Therefore, $\bGr_N$ can be expressed as a quotient of an affine scheme by a free action of an affine group scheme.
-In general, one can expect such a quotient should exist at least as an algebraic space over $k$.
-This is indeed the case here, but cannot follow directly from the general theory, because neither $\bGr_{N,h}$ nor $L^h\GL_n$ are of finite type (in fact the usual construction of the \'{e}tale slices, which uses the sheaf of differentials, does not work for perfect schemes).
-However, we are managing to prove the following result, which is enough to deduce the representability of $\bGr_N$ as an algebraic space.
-Interestingly, the proof uses the construction of coarse space for certain algebraic stacks.
+One can expect that such a quotient should exist, at least as an algebraic space over $k$.
+This is indeed the case here, but cannot follow directly from the general theory, because neither $\bGr_{N,h}$ nor $L^h\GL_n$ is of finite type.
+However, we manage to prove the following result, which is enough to conclude Theorem \ref{intro:main}.

-\begin{prop}(See Proposition \ref{quotient})Let $G$ be the perfection of an affine group scheme of finite type over $k$ and $X$ be the perfection of a scheme of finite type over $k$.
-Let $\sigma:G\times X\to X$ be an action of $G$ on $X$ and assume that the action map $a=(\sigma,\pr_2):G\times X\to X\times X,\ (g,x)\mapsto (gx,x)$ is a closed embedding.
-Then the quotient $[X/G]$ (as a groupoid) is represented by the perfection of an algebraic space separated and of finite type over $k$. \end{prop}
+\begin{thm}(See Theorem \ref{quotient}) Let $G$ be the perfection of an algebraic group over $k$ and let $X$ be the perfection of an affine scheme of finite type over $k$.
+Assume that $G$ acts on $X$ and that the action map $G\times X\to X\times X,\ (g,x)\mapsto (gx,x)$ is a closed embedding.
+Then the quotient $[X/G]$ (as a stack) is represented by the perfection of an algebraic space separated and of finite type over $k$. \end{thm}